Tunisian crochet is ever-evolving. There are so many stitches and stitch combinations.

 Twisted Stitches.
-I have videos for twisted stitches on my channel for:
+We have videos for twisted stitches on the Youtube channel for:

 All the twisted stitches can be twisted in either direction, making double the number.
 And, you can twist other stitches as well, making it even higher.

 These are other stitches which can be worked as for any of the insertions making them actually 6 different stitches in 1.
 For instance, the Tunisian Double can be worked with an insertion of reverse, simple, purl, knit, etc.:

 Tunisian Double Stitch